How Long Does a Furnace Last? (7 Warning Signs)

 Why Furnace Lifespan Matters

 Knowing your furnace’s age and performance health helps you budget, avoid emergencies, and stay safe during peak heating season.
-Waiting too long to replace an aging system can result in more than just cold air.
+Understanding how long does a furnace last allows you to plan for a replacement before an aging system results in more than just cold air.

 - Prevents Winter Breakdowns: Aging systems are more likely to fail when you need them most.